jldhtx/elections/README.md

 ### Code Coverage

 If you run the Election.tests/runCoverage.sh (on Mac over here) it'll generate a new coverage report.
-I've included the latest run in the PR which you can view here:
+I've included the latest run in the PR which you can view here (I wouldn't usually include artifacts in a repo but this is just for demo purposes :) )
 [coverage-report](./Elections.tests/coveragereport/index.html)
 ### Further notes